SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/EnumMatrixMappingType.md

 # EnumMatrixMappingType simple type

-List of types that can be used as value in the Matrix Mapping.
+List of types that can be used as value in the matrix mapping.

 ## Content Type